Transforming Transportation Research Corridor Consortium

 Michigan State University has a lead role in providing research-based insights and innovative solutions for an industry that is both significant in Michigan's history and vital to its future.

-The University Research Corridor's partner institutions—MSU, the University of Michigan, and Wayne State University—established the Transforming Transportation Research Corridor Consortium in 2010 to accelerate the implementation of innovative transportation systems at the intersection of technology, livability, labor and supply chain, economic and environmental sustainability, social equity, and public policy.
+The University Research Corridor's (URC) partner institutions, including MSU, the University of Michigan, and Wayne State University, established the Transforming Transportation Research Corridor Consortium in 2010 to accelerate the implementation of innovative transportation systems at the intersection of technology, livability, labor and supply chain, economic and environmental sustainability, social equity, and public policy.

-Leadership is provided by Fitzgerald, along with Susan Zielinski, managing director of Sustainable Mobility and Accessibility Research and Transformation (SMART) at the University of Michigan's Transportation Research Institute, and Allen Batteau, associate professor of anthropology at Wayne State University.
-MSU College of Social Science dean Marietta Baba has also been closely involved.
+Leadership is provided by Fitzgerald, along with Susan Zielinski, Managing Director of SMART at the University of Michigan's Transportation Research Institute, and Allen Batteau, Associate Professor in the Department of Anthropology at Wayne State University.
+MSU College of Social Science Dean Marietta Baba has also been closely involved.

 "As residents and workers in the city of Detroit, our faculty and students are on the front lines of the contemporary issues facing the transportation industry and facing our communities, and we have a shared interest in working together," said Batteau.